International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 ### 2.3 Authorization

-All requests should use the `Authorizartion` header to include authorization data as specified by an authorization protocol such as [OAuth2](https://www.rfc-editor.org/rfc/rfc6749)
+All requests should use the `Authorization` header to include authorization data as specified by an authorization protocol such as [OAuth2](https://www.rfc-editor.org/rfc/rfc6749).
-.
 The `Authorization` HTTP header is optional if the connector does not require authorization.
 This specification does not mandate the use of a particular authorization standard.
-Security considerations for `verifiable presentations` and `ID tokens`, mentioned in [Dataspace Entity Relationships](../model/model.md#21-dataspace-entity-relationships), apply.
+When used, security considerations mentioned in section [Security](../model/security.md) apply.
-Specifically, it is recommended to protect against session hijacking by including the TLS certificate fingerprint of the holder into the authorization token, and verifying it accordingly.

 ### 2.4 The provider `transfers` resource